puostyoon/InfoGAN-with-animefaces-pytorch/README.md

 # InfoGAN-with-animefaces-pytorch
 InfoGAN using animeface dataset

-InfoGAN (https://arxiv.org/abs/1606.03657) is able to learn disentangled representations in a completely unsupervised manner.\n
+InfoGAN (https://arxiv.org/abs/1606.03657) is able to learn disentangled representations in a completely unsupervised manner.
 This infoGAN is trained by animeface dataset from (https://www.kaggle.com/datasets/soumikrakshit/anime-faces)

 There are three versions.